McMaster logo

 Required Textbook:

 "Mathematical Methods for Physics and Engineering", 3rd edition, by K.F.
 Riley, M.P.
 Hobson & S.J.
-Bence, published by Cambridge University Press.
+Bence, published by Cambridge University Press (same as last year!)

 Other introductory textbooks: